satriahady/PredictChurnCustomer/README.md

 ## Data Preprocessing
 ### Handling Missing Value and Duplicate Data
-We are checking the missing value from each feature.
-Based on the data and their distribution, we determine the strategy to impute each feature that have null values.
-And then we are checking if any data have duplication (which luckily we don't have in our dataset)
+Checking the missing value from each feature.
+Based on the data and their distribution, the strategy is to impute each feature that have null values.

-### Replacement Value
+### Mislabeled Data
-From Exploratory Data Analysis, we saw that there are some values that seems equal from our categorical feature.
-We replace the value that seems to be same so we have unique value from the feature
+From Exploratory Data Analysis, there are mislabeled data from the categorical feature.

 ### Feature Engineering
-For each of our categorical feature, we are using one hot encoding to transfrom each value into each feature.
+For each of the categorical feature, the feature is transfrom using one hot encoding to transfrom each value into each feature.

 ### Data Transformation
-We determine the data transformation strategy for our numerical feature based on their distribution data and we transform them for our modeling purpose.
-After that, we drop our outdated columns.
+Determine the data transformation strategy for the numerical feature based on their distribution data and transform them for modeling purpose.
+After that, drop the outdated columns.

+## Modeling
+I am using pycaret to build models from the dataset.
+Split the dataset 7:3 for training and testing.
+And then build some clasification models using KNN, Random Forest, Decision Tree, AdaBoost, Light GBM, and Logistic Regression.
+The metrics that i try to achieve is recall, since i am looking for actual churn to reduce the churn rate and maximize the potential revenue.
+Light GBM model offers the best performance with the best execution time.